Recommended Reading: Craft Books

 July 18th, 2018

 At Seton Hill, students must read a book on the craft or business of writing each semester.
-They decide upon the book in consultation with their mentor, and over the years I’ve gathered a long list of titles on various topics that have been helpful to my students.
+They decide upon the book in consultation with their mentor, and over the years I’ve gathered a list of titles on various topics that have been helpful to my students.
 I’ve read most of them–the others are ones that multiple students have read and found instructive.

 1. Disclosure: If you purchase a book from the below links within a certain amount of time of clicking on it, I will earn a small portion of the sale.
 That does not affect my recommendations, though.
 For more information, see the full affiliate disclosure.